QKEY-FOUNDER/quantumkey-protocol/README.md

 ---

-# 🚀 Roadmap 2025–2027 (Visão Geral)
+# 🚀 Roadmap 2025–2027 (High-Level)

-- 2025 Q1–Q2: Consolidação da arquitetura v1.0
-- 2025 Q3: Testnet inicial do QuantumKey Protocol
+- **2025 Q1–Q2:** Finalization of the unified protocol (v1.0)
+- **2025 Q3:** QuantumKey Testnet (Phase 1)
-- 2025 Q4: Quantum Identity Network
+- **2025 Q4:** Quantum Identity Network Launch
-- 2026: Agents & Intent Engine
+- **2026:** Agent Intelligence Layer & Intent Engine
-- 2027: Autonomous Alignment Layer + Governance Activation
+- **2027:** Autonomous Alignment Layer & Governance Activation

 ---

-# 🎨 Identidade Visual
+# 🎨 Visual Identity

-O logotipo oficial encontra-se em:
+Official logo:

 - [`art/logo/quantumkey-logo.svg`](art/logo/quantumkey-logo.svg)

 ---

-# 📄 Licença
+# 📄 License

-A definir pelo autor (MIT, Apache 2.0 ou CC BY 4.0).
+To be defined by the author (MIT, Apache 2.0, CC BY 4.0, etc.).

 ---

-# 🧬 Sobre o Projeto
+# 🧬 About the Project

-O QuantumKey Protocol é um marco na evolução das interfaces entre humanos e máquinas.
-Representa um sistema onde:

-- a intenção humana é tratada como dado criptográfico,
-- os agentes conseguem cooperar com alinhamento semântico real,
-- a identidade se torna verificável e consciente do contexto,
-- e a governança emerge como harmonia autossustentada.

-Construído com visão de futuro e consciência expandida.
+QuantumKey Protocol is a milestone in the evolution of human–machine interfaces.
+It establishes a system where:

+- **human intent becomes cryptographic signal**,
+- **identity becomes verifiable and context-aware**,
+- **agents collaborate through semantic understanding**,
+- **governance emerges from alignment-based harmonics**,
+- and **digital ecosystems operate with coherence rather than chaos**.

+A protocol built with foresight, precision, and evolutionary purpose.

 Quantum Hammer — 2025